oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-adb/capacity-planning-adb.md

 9. The value **57.51** AVG ACTIVE CPU USAGE is forecasted for after 15 days for Avg usage of CPU.

-10. Select **Max Usage** from legend on right side.
+10. Select **Max Usage** from the legend on the right side.
 The red line is **Max Usage** - maximum value of daily (hourly) CPU usage data for database **CRM-ST**.

       ![Left Pane](./images/max-usage-cpu.png " ")

-11. Select **Max Usage Forecast** from legend on right side.
+11. Select **Max Usage Forecast** from the legend on the right side.

       ![Left Pane](./images/max-usage-forecast.png " ")

 12. The value **77.66** AVG ACTIVE CPU USAGE is forecasted for after 15 days for Max usage of CPU.

     You can see the difference in average forecasted value v/s Max forecasted value.
-If the workload is critical and cannot tolerate any performance issues than database must be allocated the max forecasted value.
-If the workload is not so critical and can tolerate deviations in performance than it is ok to allocate CPU based on average forecasted value and save money.
+If the workload is critical and cannot tolerate any performance issues then the database must be allocated the max forecasted value.
+If the workload is not so critical and can tolerate deviations in performance then it is ok to allocate CPU based on average forecasted value and save money.

 13. The trending and forecast chart facilitates:

      * Forecast future maximum and average demand for CPU resources
      * Compare current usage to allocation to detect over-provisioning
      * Compare maximum to average usage and trends to assess demand volatility
-     * Forecast difference between maximum and average daily CPU usage to estimate potential savings from workload smoothing
+     * Forecast difference between the maximum and average daily CPU usage to estimate potential savings from workload smoothing

 14. Click **Aggregate** on the top and from **Grouping** select **Database Type**.

       ![Left Pane](./images/aggregate-database.png " ")

-     The page displays a Tree map of all databases breaking it down by Database Type.
+     The page displays a Treemap of all databases breaking it down by Database Type.
 This lets you compare how your different, individual databases are using their resources as well as between various database types.

 ## Task 3: Capacity Planning - Storage